JosieHong/Anti-addiction_Sudoku/README.md

 TODO:

 - [x] Solving the Soduku from a file using backtracking algorithm;
-- [ ] Solving the Soduku from a file using constraint propagation (as Constraint Satisfaction Problem);
+- [x] Solving the Soduku from a file using constraint propagation (as Constraint Satisfaction Problem);
+- [x] Modify the algorithm to solve "grandmaster" leveled puzzles;
 - [ ] Generating the Sudoku;

 ## Reference